ceari/whyattend/README.md

 Deployment Examples
 -------------------

-There are many way to deploy the application.
-The following examples should serve as starting point.
+As a Python WSGI application, this web application can be deployed in various ways.
+See the Flask documentation (http://flask.pocoo.org/docs/deploying/) for further information.
+The following examples show tested and popular options.

 ## Apache + mod_wsgi